Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ## Upgrading your Project Step by Step
 Here are the steps to take when upgrading an existing project from CM 2.X:
 1. Back up your project.
 Don't skip this step.
 1. Get your custom scripts to compile by updating the broken CM field names.
 For the most part, this just means removing the `m_` prefix.
-At this point your project should run as before, using the obsolete classes.
+At this point your project should run as before, using the obsolete classes.  **Exception**: If you are using layers to filter cameras into separate split-screen brains, that filtering will stop working until after you have upgraded to CmCameras and switched the filtering over to Channels.
 1. The new `CmCamera` class that replaces `CinemachineVirtualCamera` and `CinemachineFreeLook` inherits from `CinemachineVirtualCameraBase`.
 Where possible, replace your script references to use this base class rather than the derived type.
 If you do this, existing object references will be preserved when the data is upgraded, since the old and new classes all inherit from this same base class.
 1. Upgrade the project data by running the Cinemachine Upgrader.
 You can launch the Cinemachine Upgrader tool from any CM VirtualCamera or FreeLook inspector.
 1. Because CM component types have changed, you will have to manually go through your scripts and update any specific references to be to the new type.
 The console log is your friend: "obsolete" warnings will point you to the places that need attention.